e3-/resolve/docs/source/Running Resolve/index.md

 - `--solver-name`: The name of the solver to use (e.g., `gurobi`, `cplex`, `amplxpress`, `appsi_highs`)
 - `--raw-results`: Save all raw Pyomo model components as CSVs (for detailed model inspection).
 - `--symbolic-solver-labels`: Enable descriptive variable names in the Pyomo model formulation--helpful for debugging.

+Tip: If for the installation process, you had used Pycharm or any other Python software, then the recommended best practice is to run resolve from there after saving the ST as this avoids using macros which might cause computational issues relating to excel based macros as these are deprecated in newer configurations.
+[Ritvik to rephrase\]

 Examples:
 - Run all cases listed in `./data/settings/resolve/cases_to_run.csv`: